The unreasonable effectiveness of Nonstandard Analysis: The bigger picture of Nonstandard Analysis

-Finally, it is fitting that the results in this paper combine two of Leibniz' well-known research interests, namely the infinitesimal calculus and his \emph{calculemus} views; The latter in the guise of the template $\CI$.
-Indeed, following Turing's negative solution (\cite{tur37}) to Hilbert's \emph{Entscheidungsproblem}, it is impossible to `compute' the truth of mathematical theorems; Moreover, the classification provided by the program \emph{Reverse Mathematics} (See Section~\ref{RM}) suggests that most mathematical objects and theorems are non-computable (in a specific technical sense).
+Fifth, it is fitting that the results in this paper combine two of Leibniz' well-known research interests, namely the infinitesimal calculus and his \emph{calculemus} views; the latter in the guise of the template $\CI$.
+Indeed, following Turing's negative solution (\cite{tur37}) to Hilbert's \emph{Entscheidungsproblem}, it is impossible to `compute' the truth of mathematical theorems; moreover, the classification provided by the program \emph{Reverse Mathematics} (see Section~\ref{RM}) suggests that most mathematical objects and theorems are non-computable (in a specific technical sense).
 Despite this pervasive and seemingly ubiquitous non-computability of mathematics, the theorems proved in (pure) Nonstandard Analysis turn out to have lots of computational content, and to bring out the latter, one need only follow Leibniz' dictum \emph{Let us calculate!}, i.e.\ follow the template $\CI$.

+Finally, this paper was completed somewhere near the end of 2015, implying that (at least) five years have passed during which new results may have come to the fore.
+We are particularly pleased to mention Zoltan Kocsis' dissertation (\cite{zoltanphd}) in which $\CI$ is mentioned.
+The actual content of the aforementioned PhD thesis is definitely worth the interested reader's attention.
+We have mentioned the papers with Dag Normann (\cites{dagsam, dagsamII}) in which we investigate the class of special fan functionals vis \`a vis nonstandard compactness.
+The author and Benno van den Berg have extended $\P_{0}$ in \cite{bennosam} with \emph{Transfer} for parameter-free formulas.
+The resulting system does not have any interesting term extraction theorem, but gives rise to many nice equivalences, like e.g.\ $\paai\asa (\mu^{2})$ (see \cites{bennosam, samcie18}).

-\begin{ack}\rm This research was supported by the following funding bodies: FWO Flanders, the John Templeton Foundation, the Alexander von Humboldt Foundation, and the Japan Society for the Promotion of Science.
+\begin{ack}\rm This research was supported by the following funding bodies: FWO Flanders, the John Templeton Foundation, the Alexander von Humboldt Foundation, the University of Oslo, and the Japan Society for the Promotion of Science.
 The author expresses his gratitude towards these institutions.
-The author would like to thank Grigori Mints, Ulrich Kohlenbach, Horst Osswald, Helmut Schwichtenberg, Stephan Hartmann, and Dag Normann for their valuable advice. \end{ack}
+The author would like to thank Anil Nerode, Grigori Mints, Ulrich Kohlenbach, Horst Osswald, Helmut Schwichtenberg, Stephan Hartmann, Dag Normann, and Karel Hrbacek for their valuable advice. \end{ack}